ayowilfred95/azure-qr-code-generator/README.md

-# devops-qr-code

-This is the sample application for the DevOps Capstone Project.
+# Azure QR Code Generator

-It generates QR Codes for the provided URL, the front-end is in NextJS and the API is written in Nodejs using Express.
+This application allows users to generate QR codes for provided URLs.
+The front-end is built using Next.js, while the API is developed in Node.js with Express.

-## Application
+## Application Overview

-**Front-End** - A web application where users can submit URLs.
+**Front-End**: A web application where users can submit URLs to generate QR codes.

-**API**: API that receives URLs and generates QR codes.
-The API stores the QR codes in cloud storage(Azure blob storage).
+**API**: An API that receives URLs and generates QR codes.
+The generated QR codes are stored in cloud storage, specifically Azure Blob Storage.

-## Running locally
+## Running Locally

+### Setting Up the API (Server)

-The API code exists in the `server` directory.
-You can run the API server locally:
+To run the API server locally:

-### server
-I created the nodejs express backend for this application
-- Clone this repo
+1. Clone this repository.
-- Make sure you are in the `server` directory
+2. Navigate to the `server` directory.
-- run npm install to install the required packages
+3. Run `npm install` to install the required packages.

-### Front-end
+4. Create a `.env` file to store secret variables `AZURE_STORAGE_CONNECTION_STRING` and `CONTAINER_NAME`

+### Setting Up the Front-End

-The front-end code exits in the `frontend` directory.
-You can run the front-end server locally:
+To run the front-end server locally:

-- Clone this repo
+1. Clone this repository.
-- Make sure you are in the `front-end-nextjs` directory
+2. Navigate to the `front-end-nextjs` directory.
-- Install the dependencies: `npm install`
+3. Install the dependencies with `npm install`.
-- Run the NextJS Server: `npm run dev`
+4. Start the Next.js server with `npm run dev`.
-- Your Front-end Server should be running on `http://localhost:3000`
+5. The front-end server should be accessible at `http://localhost:3000`.

-## Goal
+## Project Goal

-The goal is to get hands-on with Cloud practices like Storage.
+The main goal of this project is to gain hands-on experience with cloud practices, particularly cloud storage solutions like Azure Blob Storage.

-Look at the capstone project for more detials.

 ## Author